Karlie Noon

-Karlie Alinta Noon is the first Indigenous woman in Australia to graduate with a double degree in maths and physics, an astronomer, of the Gamilaraay people, multiple award winner, 2019 Eureka Prize nominee, and one of the 2017 BBC's 100 Women.
-She is researching Astronomy and Astrophysics at the Australian National University, Australia.
+Karlie Alinta Noon is the first Indigenous Australian woman to graduate with a double degree in maths and physics; she is an astronomer, multiple award winner, 2019 Eureka Prize nominee, and one of the 2017 BBC's 100 Women.
+She researches astronomy and astrophysics at the Australian National University.

 Early life

-Noon was raised in Coledale, a small town near Tamworth, the country music centre of Australia, with a significant disparity between people of different economic classes.
+Noon was raised in Coledale, a suburb of Tamworth, the country music centre of Australia, with a significant disparity between people of different economic classes.
 She describes herself as being "a poor, Aboriginal kid; this definitely influenced my experience of the education system and just not being seen in it."
 She describes her "terrible attendance rate" at high school, and succeeding in science due to tutoring and the help of a mentor.
 Support and encouragement from her close family, and in particular her grandmother, allowed her to have the confidence to seek a career in science.

 Education and career

 Noon found traditional schooling and education in high school to be not suited to her, and received much of her early maths training from a mentor who came to her house.
 She then obtained her double degree from the University of Newcastle and then moved to studying at ANU, Canberra.
 Noon then worked for CSIRO’s Indigenous STEM program.
 Her research has involved understanding the sophisticated astronomic knowledge deeply embedded within Indigenous culture as well as sifting through European and Indigenous accounts of moon haloes.